 The ignition control is equipped with a momentary push button switch that can be used to display on the diagnostic LED the last five faults detected by the control.
 The control must be in Standby Mode (no thermostat inputs) to use the feature.
 Depress the pushbutton switch for approximately 2 seconds.
 Release the switch when the LED is turned off.
 The diagnostic LED will then display the flash codes associated with the last five detected faults.
-The order of display is the most recent fault to the least recent fault.
+The order of display is the most recent fault to the least recent fault the furnace is in "lockout", it will (or can be) reset in any of the following ways.